-CCWD is replacing 5 miles of water transmission pipeline between Avery and Forest Meadows.
-Construction began July 8, 2019, and will continue through fall 2019 and resume in spring 2020.
-Project completion is expected in fall 2020.
+CCWD is replacing about 5 miles of water transmission pipeline between Avery and Forest Meadows.
+Construction began on July 8, 2019, and will continue through fall 2020.
 The project is necessary to replace aging infrastructure that is failing and to increase fire flows and hydrants along Highway 4.
-The project will cost $7.5 million and the funds are coming from the Water District’s Capital Renovation and Replacement Fund.
+The project is expected to cost $7.5 million and the funds are coming from the District’s Water Capital Renovation and Replacement Fund.

-This Web page will be updated weekly with new project information.
+This page will be updated regularly with new project information.

 The project will replace an existing 8-inch steel water transmission pipeline installed in 1965.
 The pipeline is being replaced due to its poor condition and a series of failures and repairs.
 The new pipeline will consist of 23,000 feet of new, 12-inch pipeline and 1,300 feet of new, 8-inch diameter ductile iron water main pipeline, including pressure reducing stations, fire hydrants and air-release valves.